-Participant characteristics: Table 1 shows the participant characteristics at baseline and 12 months later.
+Table 1 shows the participant characteristics at baseline and 12 months later.
 Briefly, participants were primarily female (82.3%), mean age 53 years (range 27-84 years).
-21 cancer types were represented, the majority comprising breast, bowel, prostate and gynaecological.
+21 cancer types were represented, the majority comprising breast, bowel, prostate, and gynecological.
 The majority of participants (58%) were undergoing primary treatment for cancer.
-40% were 3 months or less since the start of their treatment, 33% were 3-12 months, 24% were 1-5 years and 3% were over 5 years since the start of their treatment.
-Participants with metastatic disease had a significant difference in physical wellbeing at baseline compared to participants without metastasis (17.15 vs. 21.28, p=0.004).
+Forty percent were 3 months or less since the start of their treatment, 33% were 3 to 12 months, 24% were 1 to 5 years, and 3% were more than 5 years since the start of their treatment.
+Participants with metastatic disease had a significant difference in physical well-being at baseline compared with participants without metastasis (17.15 vs 21.28, P = .004).
 No other significant baseline differences between variables were found.